erpel/ipfwddle/README.md

 ipfwddle is a poor mans replacement for the ferm firewall management tool for iptables on GNU/Linux systems.
 Developed on and intended for FreeBSD.

+# Code style
+The project has almost no style but for consistency tabs are used for indentation exclusively until something easier is chosen.

 Any feedback or contributions are appreciated.